That means: Better Connectivity,Better Coverage, and Fewer Headaches

 Some features to look for include:

 This is arguably the most critical factor when choosing an aggregation partner.
 From Citibank to Green Mountain Credit Union, you’ll want a broad coverage of institutions across the country, big and small.
 This means that you don’t have to do manual updates.
 And since connectivity can vary across aggregators and even with a single aggregator over time, look for the availability of multiple aggregators within your wealth management platform.

 You want custodial, held-away, offline assets and liabilities managed from a single platform, enabling you to monitor, report, and make decisions with context.

-You want the data presented well so it makes sense to have a client portal as part of the package.
-You and your clients can then see balances, performance, allocation and holdings – anytime, 24/7.
+You want the data presented well, so it makes sense to have a client portal as part of the package.
+You and your clients can then see balances, performance, allocation, and holdings – anytime, 24/7.
+It’s even better if the provider offers a mobile app where clients can access this data.

 The data also allows for performance reporting to be included.
 Reports that are always ready, on-demand online, or printed.
 There should be no more ‘running reports’ or hectic quarter-ends.
 You can eliminate traditional quarterly reporting altogether.

-Aggregation data allows for automatically monitors of your clients accounts with notifications.
+Aggregation data allows for automated monitoring of your client’s accounts with notifications.

 1. Clean, accurate data

 Clean data with the availability of the largest possible number of institutions is vital.
 This means that you and your clients get the most comprehensive view of their net worth with the least hassle.

 A good aggregation provider should give you over 20,000 institutions as well as direct feeds to major custodians.
-Data should include balances, performance, allocation and detailed holdings.
-It should be easy to add and maintain accounts on the system.
+However, to have the best coverage, having multiple aggregation providers is your best option.
+It should also be easy to add and maintain accounts on the system.

 3. Growing available institutions

 Some platforms are inflexible.
 You may have specific institutions that are not available, but you need to add them.
 Ask how many institutions the provider has added in the last 12 months.
 If an institution that you need is missing, ask how long it will take to add it.
 The correct answer is days.

 4. Provides the lowest possible error rate